 |EU PRIZE FOR CULTURAL HERITAGE / EUROPA NOSTRA AWARDS|

-Outstanding research which leads to tangible effects in the conservation and enhancement of cultural heritage in Europe in any of the above-mentioned Category 1 areas.
+Outstanding research projects which lead to tangible effects in the conservation and enhancement of cultural heritage in Europe.

-Open to individuals or organisations whose contributions over a long period of time demonstrate excellence in the protection, conservation and enhancement of cultural heritage (relating to the above-mentioned Category 1 areas) in Europe.
-The contribution should be of a standard which would be considered outstanding in the European context.
+Open to individuals or organisations whose contributions over a long period of time demonstrate excellence in the protection, conservation and enhancement of cultural heritage in Europe and far exceeding normal expectations in the given context.

 Outstanding initiatives related to education, training and awareness-raising in the field of tangible and/or intangible cultural heritage, to promote and/or to contribute to the sustainable development of the environment.